card not present transaction featured image

 What’s the Card Not Present Transaction (CNP) and How It’s Different From Card Present (CP) Transactions?

-Even though it may seem obvious, the distinction between these two categories is a bit more complicated and subtle.
-To put it in simple terms, CNPs are transactions in which the card’s electronic data isn’t captured when the sales occurred.
-In other words, it is possible for payment to fall under the CNP bracket even if the customer handed his card to the merchant.
+Even though it may seem obvious at first, the distinction between these two categories is a bit more complicated and subtle.
+To put it in simple terms, CNPs are transactions in which the card’s electronic data isn’t captured when the sales occurred. note that it is possible for payment to fall under the CNP bracket even if the customer handed his credit card to the merchant.

 For a transaction to be card-present (CP), the card has to be swiped, dipped, or tapped.
 Examples of CPs are traditional payment methods, such as credit card machines, contactless terminals, or POS systems.
-Card not present is mostly applied in online sales, electronic invoicing, and on occasions when the card’s details are manually entered or keyed in, even if the customer physically brings the piece of plastic.
+The card not present is mostly applied in online shopping, electronic invoicing, and on occasions when the card’s details are manually entered or keyed in, even if the customer physically brings the piece of plastic.

 Why CNP Transactions Cost More?